Analysis of observables in FLRW spacetime: Discussion

 General relativistic quantum mechanics, cosmological quantum mechanics and the quantum Friedmann equations have been discussed recently in refs. \cite{BEGGS1, BEGGS2, MATONE3, MATONE2}.
 These approaches to quantum theory share some common features with our present work that we elucidate next.

 A free Hamiltonian operator is proportional to the Laplacian on the space in which the particle propagates.
 As opposed to Newtonian theories, where the time variable $t$ is a universal parameter, in relativistic theories $t$ qualifies as a coordinate.
 As such it enters the Laplacian, hence also the Hamiltonian for a free particle evolving in FLRW spacetime.
-The Laplacian used here is given in Eq. (\ref{10}); the time variable $t$ cannot be that of the Schroedinger equation (\ref{36}) governing the time evolution of quantum states.
-Instead, as suggested in ref. \cite{BEGGS2}, one needs an {\it external time}\/, here denoted by $\tau$, according which quantum states evolve.

-In our previous analysis of quantum--mechanical observables on FLRW spacetime we considered the flat case \cite{NOSALTRESQUATRE}.
-There we did not distinguish between $t$ and $\tau$, but the conclusions of ref. \cite{NOSALTRESQUATRE} remain valid all the same.
+The Laplacian used here is given in Eq. (\ref{10}); however, the time variable $t$ cannot be that of the Schroedinger equation (\ref{36}) governing the time evolution of quantum states.
+Instead, as suggested in ref. \cite{BEGGS2}, one needs an {\it external time}\/, here denoted by $\tau$, according to which quantum states undergo Schroedinger evolution.
+To reiterate: it is essential to distinguish between\\ {\it i)} $t$ as a coordinate entering the background geometry and operators;\\ {\it ii)} $\tau$ as an external parameter governing Schroedinger evolution.\\ In our previous analysis of quantum--mechanical observables on FLRW spacetime we considered the flat case \cite{NOSALTRESQUATRE}.
+In that work we did not distinguish between $t$ and $\tau$, but the conclusions of that paper remain valid all the same.
 The reason is that the operators considered in ref. \cite{NOSALTRESQUATRE} were all $t$--independent.
-Hence, when computing matrix elements and expectation values, the $t$--dependent piece of the wavefunction dropped out.
-The same phenomenon happens in positive curvature; see Eqs. (\ref{31}), (\ref{33}).
+Hence, when computing matrix elements and expectation values in \cite{NOSALTRESQUATRE}, the $t$--dependent piece of the wavefunction dropped out.
+The same phenomenon happens in positive curvature as treated in this work: the $t$--dependent piece of the wavefunction (Eqs. (\ref{31}), (\ref{33})) can be ignored.
+This is so because our two basic observables, the cosmological constant and Boltzmann entropy, are both $t$--independent.

+Of course, observables ${\cal O}(t)$ depending explicitly on $t$ will necessarily involve the functions $T_{\mu k}(t)$ of Eq. (\ref{31}).
+This will be the case when dealing with physical quantities assumed to vary with cosmological time $t$.
+While the standard $\Lambda$--CDM model assumes a constant $\Lambda$, recent observational hints \cite{YIN} suggest that dark energy might evolve, potentially meaning that $\Lambda$ is not truly constant but varies with time or redshift, possibly linked to scalar fields or phase transitions.
+Since this is not the primary purpose of the present paper, we defer such an analysis for a future publication \cite{FUTUR}.

+Restriction to the subspace $l=0$, $m=0$ (radial subspace) within Hilbert space is imposed on us by the assumption of isotropy underlying the cosmological principle.
+This is a natural restriction to consider when dealing with radial observables such as those studied here.
+As was the case with the time variable $t$, any $\theta,\phi$ dependent piece within the wavefunction drops out of the computation of matrix elements of radially symmetric operators.
+While angular dependence cannot play a role under the assumption of isotropy, one may of course consider observables ${\cal O(\theta,\phi)}$, the matrix elements of which will necessarily involve the spherical harmonics $Y^{lm}(\theta,\phi)$.
+The multipole expansion of the CMB, not analysed here, is probably the most prominent example.